As of fall 2015, Illustration majors began working in a beautifully upgraded building designed to meet the rapidly changing needs of their program.

 With the field of illustration morphing faster than ever, RISD’s forward-focused Illustration program has been evolving equally fast.
 Prior to the ISB renovation, however, our vision for curricular innovation had been compromised by our facilities, which hadn’t been upgraded in almost half a century.

-For almost 35 years Illustration has been housed in a 19th-century chemical and dye plant last renovated in 1967.
-It’s a remarkable historic building that has long served the department well.
-But given the accelerating momentum fueling changes in the field, the Illustration Studies Building (or ISB, as it’s commonly called on campus) can no longer meet programmatic needs.
-The time has come to provide the department at the forefront of interdisciplinary learning at RISD with a facility that truly meets the demands of 21st-century pedagogy.
+For almost 35 years Illustration had been housed in a 19th-century chemical and dye plant last renovated in 1967.
+It’s a remarkable historic building that RISD resolved to restore while creating a facility that truly meets the demands of 21st-century pedagogy.

-Illustration students need more space to collaborate, exchange ideas and move nimbly from drawing and painting to creating advanced digital media.
+The goals were clear.
+Illustration majors needed more space to collaborate, exchange ideas and move nimbly from drawing and painting to creating advanced digital media.

-Working with an architecture alumnus and Illustration faculty, RISD has developed an elegant, cost-effective design solution that will allow for a total upgrade of the building while it remains fully occupied and functional during the academic year.
+Working with an architecture alumnus and Illustration faculty, RISD developed an elegant, cost-effective design solution that allowed for a total upgrade of the building without displacing students and faculty during the academic year.

-At the heart of the project is a 5,600-sf glass addition that will envelop a code-compliant stairway, elevator and restrooms.
-This will make the building fully accessible for the first time in its history, opening the door to those with disabilities.
-It will also allow each floor to be reconfigured to correct the complex warren of spaces now preventing programmatic progress.
+At the heart of the project is a 5,600-sf glass addition that envelops a code-compliant stairway, elevator and restrooms.
+This now makes the ISB fully accessible for the first time in its history, opening the door to those with disabilities.
+It also allowed each floor to be reconfigured to correct the complex warren of spaces that had been preventing programmatic progress.